delonnewman/gen-test/README.md

 defintions for properties of the system being tested.
 While slower, generative testing has much value for unit, acceptance and integration testing over TDD and BDD.

-For example generative tests still have much value when they're written after your code, and when extentive can be quite useful for integration testing.
+For example, generative tests still have much value when they're written after your code, and when extensive can be quite useful for integration testing.

 [Others](https://www.youtube.com/watch?v=r5i_OiZw6Sw) [argue](http://www.quviq.com/products/quickcheck-for-c/)